keikoro/c3speakers/README.md

     $ python3 c3speakers.py

-This will query all speaker data on the speakers overview page of the official C3 Fahrplan (usually <a href="https://events.ccc.de/congress/YYYY/Fahrplan/speakers.html">https://events.ccc.de/congress/YYYY/Fahrplan/speakers.html</a>) and look for Twitter links on all individual speaker profiles.
+This will query all speaker data on the speakers overview page of the official C3 Fahrplan (usually [https://events.ccc.de/congress/YYYY/Fahrplan/speakers.html"](https://events.ccc.de/congress/YYYY/Fahrplan/speakers.html)) and look for Twitter links on all individual speaker profiles.

 Every found speaker's ID, name and Twitter handle (where applicable) will subsequently be saved into an SQLite database for the queried congress.
-The default filename for the db is ```speakersYYYY.sqlite```, the default save location is the current working directory.
+The default filename for the db is ```speakersYYYY.sqlite``` (with ```YYYY``` signifying the congress's year), the default save location is the current working directory.

 #### Options